Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 Derrick White Insights vs. the 76ers

-- This season, he's put up 10.4% of the Celtics' attempted field goals, as he's averaging 9.2 per contest.

-- He's knocked down 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.
+- White is averaging 4.8 three-point field goal attempts per game this season, which is 11.2% of his team's tries from beyond the arc.

-- White's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- White's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On defense, the 76ers have conceded 110.9 points per contest, which is third-best in the NBA.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the league.
+- The 76ers are the third-best defensive team in the NBA, giving up 110.9 points per contest.

-- The 76ers allow 24.2 assists per contest, sixth-ranked in the NBA.
+- The 76ers are the second-ranked squad in the league, conceding 41.2 rebounds per game.

-- The 76ers are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per game.
+- The 76ers are the sixth-ranked squad in the league, giving up 24.2 assists per game.

+- In terms of 3-pointers, the 76ers have conceded 11.6 makes per contest, fifth in the league.

 Derrick White vs. the 76ers